terrimporter/18SClassifier/README.md

 NA = No cutoff available will result in 99% correct assignments

-Assuming that your query sequences are present in the reference set, using these cutoffs should result in ~ 95% correct assignments.
+Assuming that your query sequences are present in the reference set, using these cutoffs should result in ~ 95% correct assignments:

 Rank | Full | 600 bp | 400 bp | 200 bp | 100 bp | 50 bp
 --- |:---:|:---:|:---:|:---:|:---:|:---: